Take the Prediabetes Quiz. One of Three Americans Are Prediabetic. Are You?

 9 Ways To Lower Your Blood Sugar

-If you have high blood sugar — and especially if your prediabetes quiz indicates that you may be prediabetic — you need to eliminate the things that are sending your biology out of balance and include what’s needed to help your body rebalance itself, says Dr. Hyman, who offers the next eight interventions.
+If you have high blood sugar — and especially if your prediabetes quiz indicates that you may be prediabetic — you need to cut the things that are sending your biology out of balance and include what’s needed to help your body rebalance itself, says Dr. Hyman, who offers the next eight interventions.

 These interventions can become extraordinarily powerful to normalize insulin.